 The reason why we erroneously think that God acts with a purpose is that we improperly impose willful purposes on natural events outside of us.
 The wind blows a tree over on my crazy neighbor’s house, and I think that God is punishing him.
 My farm fields have a good growing season, and I think that God has answered my prayers and is rewarding me.
 Since I cannot guide nature myself, I wrongly conclude that God willfully guides natural events for my benefit.

 What about human beings: do we have free wills even if God doesn’t?
 No, Spinoza argues.
 Since humans are just little pieces of God-as-nature, our actions are also completely determined: “Nothing in nature is contingent, but all things are determined to exist and operate in a particular manner by the necessity of the divine nature” (ibid, 1:29).
 Again, we erroneously believe that we have free wills, even when the truth is that we don’t.
-The source of this erroneous belief, according to Spinoza, is that we are conscious only of the fact that we perform actions, but are completely unaware of our actions’ true underlying causes buried deep within our mental construction.
+The source of this erroneous belief, according to Spinoza, is that we are conscious only of the fact that we perform actions, and thus completely unaware of our actions’ true underlying causes buried deep within our mental construction.
 I am conscious of the fact that I reach out and pick up an apple, but I have no consciousness at all of the mental machinery that went into me performing that action.
 I then mistake the consciousness of my action with free will, and thus wrongly assume that I picked up the apple from my own free will.
 He writes, “experience teaches us no less clearly than reason, that men believe themselves to be free, simply because they are conscious of their actions, and unconscious of the causes whereby those actions are determined” (ibid, 3.2).
 Spinoza gives several examples of humans who, in special circumstances, clearly lack free will, yet still believe they act freely:

 Thus an infant believes that of its own free will it desires milk, an angry child believes that it freely desires vengeance, a timid child believes that it freely desires to run away.
 Further, a drunken man believes that he utters from the free decision of his mind words which, when he is sober, he would willingly have withheld.
-Thus, too, a delirious man, a garrulous woman, a child, and others of like complexion, believe that they speak from the free decision of their mind, when they are in reality unable to restrain their impulse to talk.
+Thus, too, a delirious man, a talkative woman, a child, and others of like complexion, believe that they speak from the free decision of their mind, when they are in reality unable to restrain their impulse to talk.
 [Ethics, 3.2]

 In each of the above cases, a person believes he is freely performing an action, yet from an impartial perspective we can see that the action is determined by purely mechanical psychological factors.
 Spinoza argues that if a falling stone had consciousness, it might similarly say that it’s falling from its own free will (“Letter to G.H.
 Schuller”).
 All of our actions, then, are completely determined, in spite of how it seems to us individually from our own perspectives.

 For Spinoza, there is a sinister implication to the fact that human actions are determined by underlying psychological causes: our emotions can easily take control of our lives and force us to do things that go against good judgment.
 We have a fundamental human frailty that makes it difficult for us to restrain our emotions; he calls this frailty “bondage” since “when a man is a prey to his emotions, he is not his own master, but lies at the mercy of fortune: so much so, that he is often compelled, while seeing that which is better for him, to follow that which is worse” (ibid, 4, Preface).
 For this reason, people are more easily swayed by emotional appeals than by true reason, and even genuine knowledge itself has the negative effect of stirring up conflicts within our minds that lead to every kind of emotion.
 Thus if we have any hope of acting reasonably, “it is necessary to know the power and the infirmity of our nature, before we can determine what reason can do in restraining the emotions, and what is beyond her power” (ibid, 4.17).
 Spinoza is not saying that we can freely choose to restrain our emotions if we try hard enough.
 Rather, he says, if we understand how emotions take control of us, that knowledge itself might help mechanically alter our psychological framework and thus change how we perform our actions.
 Our actions will always be determined, and we will always be inclined to act emotionally.
-But the more knowledge that we have about our emotions, the more that this knowledge will automatically induce us to act more rationally.
+But the more knowledge that we have about the science behind our emotions, the more this knowledge will automatically induce us to act more rationally.

 Spinoza was a major advocate of free speech, and he had personal reasons for being so.
 Well aware of the controversial nature of his pantheistic view of God-as-nature, he knew that his views could be published during his life only if there was a political climate of tolerance towards free speech.
 He thus composed his Theologico-Politcal Treatise, containing perhaps the staunchest defense of free speech in its day, hoping it would help foster an environment of toleration.
 His general position is that governments should permit people to freely express their opinions, so long as those opinions do not lead to subversive and harmful actions.
 In fact, he argues, a society is more likely to rebel when its government restricts people to holding only a narrow and irrational set of beliefs.

 He makes six specific claims in defense of free speech.
 First, he argues, it “it is impossible to deprive men of the liberty of saying what they think” (Theologico-Politcal Treatise, 20.71).
 We have both the power and natural right to be master of our own thoughts, and, try as we might, it is nearly impossible for us to stay silent on issues that concern us.
-Thus, the contents of our minds—our reasons and judgments—cannot be placed under the control of someone else.
+Thus, the contents of our minds, including our reasons and judgments, cannot be placed under the control of someone else.
 This freedom extends to speaking our minds, and not merely silently reflecting on controversial ideas within the privacy of our own heads.
 Even issues as touchy as proper and improper worship of God fall within the bounds of our liberty of expression.
 Second, free speech can be granted for everyone without injuring governmental authority, so long as people don’t act contrary to the existing laws.
 Spinoza recognizes that governmental authority is critical to maintaining a peaceful society, and we should not act in ways that undermine that authority.
 However, he argues, free expression does not undermine the government’s ability to keep law and order.